zvada/technology/docs/software/rpm-development-guide.md

 -   Change the Summary to "Dummy package"
 -   Change the %description to:

-    > This is an empty package created for %RED%$%ENDCOLOR%.
+    > This is an empty package created for %RED%$REASONS%ENDCOLOR%.
     > It may safely be removed.

 -   Remove all Requires and Obsoletes lines